avetisk/material-next/CONTRIBUTING.md

 As with issues, please begin the title with [ComponentName].

 When adding new features or modifying existing, please attempt to include tests to confirm the new behaviour.
-You can read more about our test setup [here](https://github.com/material-next/material-next/blob/v1-beta/test/README.md).
+You can read more about our test setup [here](https://github.com/material-next/material-next/blob/master/test/README.md).

 ### Branch Structure

 All stable releases are tagged ([view tags](https://github.com/material-next/material-next/tags)).
-At any given time, `v1-beta` represents the latest development version of the library.
+At any given time, `master` represents the latest development version of the library.
 Patches or hotfix releases are prepared on an independent branch.

-#### `v1-beta` is unsafe
+#### `master` is unsafe

-We will do our best to keep `v1-beta` in good shape, with tests passing at all times.
+We will do our best to keep `master` in good shape, with tests passing at all times.
 But in order to move fast, we will make API changes that your application might not be compatible with.

 ## Getting started

-Please create a new branch from an up to date v1-beta on your fork.
-(Note, urgent hotfixes should be branched off the latest stable release rather than v1-beta)
+Please create a new branch from an up to date master on your fork.
+(Note, urgent hotfixes should be branched off the latest stable release rather than master)

 1. Fork the Material-Next repository on Github
 2. Clone your fork to your local machine `git clone git@github.com:<yourname>/material-ui.git`